hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Consider creating an error_handling function for exceptions which takes a screenshot & throws an input together with the above suggestion
 - [ ] Add input() to every timeout which doesn't have a natural resolution in order to pause the program at each exception (& create a correction)--maybe something to follow up 'extrapolate_document_value', like 'input(, please review.\nPlease press enter after reviewing error)' + a screenshot

-### File Management To Do

-- [ ] Change "Document Found" so that it lists either "recorded" or "recorded & downloaded" instead of located
-- [ ] Change 'file_management' to 'dataframe_management' & split out functions into multiple utility scripts
-- [ ] Best order of operations for file management should be to create the folder first & then put the documents folder inside of it, rather than bundling at the end
-- [ ] Move 'last_document' onto the Abstract class as an instance function

 ### General Functions To Do